 Each resident's healthcare needs appeared to be met by the care provided in the centre.
-Health plans were in place for residents identified to require same.
-Each of the residents had their own GP who they visited as required.
-A healthy diet and lifestyle was being promoted for the residents.
-An emergency transfer sheet was in place with pertinent information on residents should a resident require unexpected transfer to hospital.
+Both of the residents had their own GP who they visited as required.
+A healthy diet and lifestyle was being promoted for both residents.
+There was an individual 'staff guide to support health needs' document in place for both residents.
+Emergency transfer sheets were available with pertinent information for each resident should they require emergency transfer to hospital.